Chevron Corporation (CVX). Below are some highlights from the above linked analysis:

-Conclusion: CVX did not earn any Stars in the Fair Value section, earned one Star in the Dividend Analytical Data section and did not earn any Stars in the Dividend Income vs. MMA section for a total of one Star.
-This quantitatively ranks CVX as a 1-Star Very Weak stock.
+Conclusion: CVX did not earn any Stars in the Fair Value section, earned two Stars in the Dividend Analytical Data section and did not earn any Stars in the Dividend Income vs. MMA section for a total of two Stars.
+This quantitatively ranks CVX as a 2-Star Weak stock.

-Using my D4L-PreScreen.xls model, I determined the share price would need to decrease to $43.55 before CVX's NPV MMA Differential increased to the $3,500 minimum that I look for in a stock with no years of consecutive dividend increases.
-At that price the stock would yield 9.8%.
+Using my D4L-PreScreen.xls model, I determined the share price would need to decrease to $90.53 before CVX's NPV MMA Differential increased to the $600 minimum that I look for in a stock with 29 years of consecutive dividend increases.
+At that price the stock would yield 4.7%.

-Resetting the D4L-PreScreen.xls model and solving for the dividend growth rate needed to generate the target $800 NPV MMA Differential, the calculated rate is 7.3%.
-This dividend growth rate is higher than the 0.0% used in this analysis, thus providing no margin of safety.
-CVX has a risk rating of 2.00 which classifies it as a Medium risk stock.
+Resetting the D4L-PreScreen.xls model and solving for the dividend growth rate needed to generate the target $600 NPV MMA Differential, the calculated rate is 3.0%.
+This dividend growth rate is higher than the 0.2% used in this analysis, thus providing no margin of safety.
+CVX has a risk rating of 1.50 which classifies it as a Low risk stock.

-The company's free cash flow payout at -78% (up from -88%) continues to be unfavorable.
-The stock is trading at a premium to my $49.64 calculated fair value.
-In April 2015 the company failed to raise its dividend, leaving the quarterly dividend at $1.07 per share.
-Holding the dividend flat had a detrimental effect on the stock's fair value.
-Until I see improvement in the free cash flow payout and a dividend increase, I will not add to my position.
+The company's free cash flow payout at -100% (down from -80%) continues to be unfavorable.
+The stock is trading at a premium to my $71.58 calculated fair value.
+In fourth quarter of 2016 the company increased its dividend to $1.08 per share, otherwise it would have been flat year-over-year leading to a sell in my portfolio.
+Until I see improvement in the free cash flow payout, I will not add to my position.

 Disclaimer: Material presented here is for informational purposes only.
 The above quantitative stock analysis, including the Star rating, is mechanically calculated and is based on historical information.
 The analysis assumes the stock will perform in the future as it has in the past.
 This is generally never true.
 Before buying or selling any stock you should do your own research and reach your own conclusion.
 See my Disclaimer for more information.

-Full Disclosure: At the time of this writing, I was long in CVX (2.0% of my Dividend Growth Portfolio) and was also long in COP and XOM.
+Full Disclosure: At the time of this writing, I was long in CVX (0.5% of my Dividend Growth Portfolio) and was also long XOM.
 See a list of all my dividend growth holdings here.